CristianLona/Quiniela-App/README.md

 ## 📌 Project Status

 **🚧 Active development**
-The quiniela prediction system and additional features are currently in progress.
+The core Quiniela flow (filling, submission, scoreboard, admin publishing) is complete and modernized.
+Additional features and refinements are ongoing.

 ---